DennisPSmith5676/VBA_Chalange/README.md

 1. Create a new repository for this project called `VBA-challenge`.
 Do not add this homework to an existing repository. -Done see GitHub

 2. Inside the new repository that you just created, add any VBA files you use for this assignment.
-These will be the main scripts to run for each analysis.
+These will be the main scripts to run for each analysis.-Done see GitHub

 Files needed